 Dear “I’m falling in love with an atheist,”

-I am so glad you wrote.
 Please don’t read this letter with a harsh, condemning tone, but with an urgent, pleading one.
-I am deeply concerned for you.
-If this letter feels like I’m dumping a bucket of cold water on your head, it’s because I want you to wake up.
+I’m deeply concerned for you, and I want you to wake up.
 Let’s start with who a Christian is.

 An atheist and a Christian are not compatible.
 How do I know this?

-Well, years ago, the apostle Paul wrote to the Christians in Corinth, urging them not to enter into any kind of a close partnership with an unbeliever.
-After telling them not to be “unequally yoked with unbelievers” (picture an ox and a donkey trying to plow a straight row together . . . fail!
-It won’t happen—they’ll each want to do their own thing), Paul peppered them with the following questions:
+Years ago, the apostle Paul wrote to the Christians in Corinth, urging them not to enter into any kind of a close partnership with an unbeliever.
+After telling them not to team up with unbelievers (2 Cor.
+6:14), Paul peppered them with the following questions.
+Read them carefully:

-“What portion does a believer share with an unbeliever?
+- How can a believer be a partner with an unbeliever?

-One way we can apply this to our lives today is that we should not marry (and therefore we should not date or long to date) someone who is not wholeheartedly pursuing and delighting in God.
+One way we can apply this to our lives today is not to date or marry someone who is not wholeheartedly pursuing and delighting in God.
 King Solomon made this mistake, and we’re told in 1 Kings 11:4 that,

 “His wives turned his heart after other gods; and his heart was not loyal to the LORD his God.”